-When you upload your data to Mapbox Studio, it is rendered into a tileset.
-After the upload, two changes can happen to your data: (1) it is simplified and (2) it is not rendered at all zoom levels.
-This doc explains why this happens and describes techniques for manually adjusting the zoom extent of your tilesets.
+When you upload data to your Mapbox account as a tileset, you may notice that your data has been simplified or that it is not rendered at all zoom levels.
+This guide provides an explanation for why this happens and describes some techniques for manually adjusting the zoom extent of your tilesets.

 Why this happens

-Data simplification and zoom extent make the map load faster and limit the file size of the resulting tileset.
+Data simplification and zoom level limiting make your map load faster and limit the file size of the resulting tileset.

 Vector data simplification